Micha2536/M5StackCore2homee/README.md

+Update 12.02.2021
+Version 0.7.1

+- bug fixed webui and asyncserver

+- added HG true/false button

 Update 10.02.2021
 Version 0.7

--new webUi , config wlan and button
+- new webUi , config wlan and button

--new button 1,2,4 or 6
+- new button 1,2,4 or 6

--new debug mode (page 4)
+- new debug mode (page 4)